5000 fly-fishing videos!

 The first video

 The very first video I added was the video "Takes" by RA Beattie, a very good representative for both the videos and the video makers that are featured on GFF.
+It has since been taken offline by the originator and was as a consequence removed from our channel.

 "Takes" is 3½ minutes of very good video, cut to the core and delivering an excellent experience, easily watchable online and good enough to stand being blown up on a large screen.